-New Jersey's Race for Governor in the HomestretchBy Amy EddingsAir Date: 1 November 2001
+New York, NY —New Jersey's Race for Governor in the HomestretchBy Amy EddingsAir Date: 1 November 2001

 These are the last few days for the New Jersey governor's race.
 Roughly eleven percent of likely voters are undecided.
 That's important, because New Jersey voters typically make up their minds about a candidate at the last minute.
 WNYC's Amy Eddings has this report on where the campaign stands.

 More than a month after the September eleventh terrorist attacks, New Jersey voters have safety on their minds.
 The issue topped their list of concerns in a recent Star-Ledger Eagleton Rutgers poll.
 Half say they've experienced fundamental disruptions in their lives since the attacks…and that's taken their attention away from local politics.
 Poll director Cliff Zukin.

 Zukin: We asked a question about how closely people have been following the election.
 And I think in September we saw 19 percent who said they were following it very closely.
 That dropped to 9 percent of likely voters in October, which is the first time we've ever seen people pay less attention to a race as it grows near.
 So for many New Jerseyans, the gubernatorial race has been very invisible.

 But among those paying attention, Mr. Zukin found that even though they're worried about safety, they don't expect help from Trenton.
 Instead, New Jerseyans want their governor to focus on education, and other homegrown concerns.